 The RvD Fund is named after former iSchool dean Raymond Von Dran.
 He served from 1995 to 2007, when he passed away.
 Ray was a long-time academic entrepreneur who started many innovative programs in higher education and supported student innovation and entrepreneurship.
 His wife, Gisela, ensured that her husband’s infectious spirit for innovation lived on through the creation of the RvD fund after his death.

-$40,000 is available for Syracuse students via the RvD iPrize - awarded to top participants in the competition, held on March 23, 2018.
+$40,000 is available for Syracuse students via the RvD iPrize - awarded to top participants in the competition, held every year in March.

 Student teams can submit an application for one of the following categories:

 Any idea, technology, product, and/or service that relates to apps, informational technology, software, and/or internet applications in for profit enterprises.
 If the value that your idea or technology provided lies in the creation of or is delivered through an app, then you belong in this category.